 If you are currently in the process of applying for a mortgage but you don’t understand the difference between a fixed and variable mortgage deal, we have the answers for you!
 Knowing the difference between these mortgages can be a huge benefit when it comes to making the right decision and taking out the right mortgage for you.

 Whereas a variable mortgage rate fluctuates each month.
 They can be called different things.
-For Example a Tracker rate generally fluctuate along side the Bank of England Base Rate, at a certain margin.
+For Example, a Tracker rate generally fluctuates along side the Bank of England Base Rate, at a certain margin.
 Discounted Rates and Standard variable rates also can fluctuate.

 Contact us for further information on the best product available to you.

 If you are buying the property with someone else, your joint income will be taken into consideration when calculating the cost of the mortgage you have access to.

 In addition to this, all of your bonuses, pension, overtime will be taken into consideration.
 However, each lender will treat additional payments and deductions differently.

 So when calculating the total of the mortgage which they may allow you to borrow all additional credit commitments and credit history will also be taken into consideration.
 Therefore, it is key that you have a good history when it comes to repaying any loans or credit cards in your name

 Finally, the mortgage lender will take a look into your monthly day-to-day outgoings, for example, your council tax, insurance policies, maintenance costs, and travel costs.
 This will give them a good understanding of your financial situation and from here they will deem whether or not you can borrow money from them.